When Janell Burley Hofmann's son turned 13, she faced a question: Was it finally time to give him a smartphone?

 HOFMANN: I haven't been - not been brave enough to try it...

 HOFMANN: ...but I certainly think there's some merit to it.
 You know, I think you just know, right?
 Like when you had too many cookies and you get a stomach ache, well, it might be time to back off.
 So it can - I think sometimes, we're so in it that it can literally make us not feel good.
 And I've had that experience, obviously, with this whole contract.
 I've been on my phone and using the technology quite a bit.
 And I can feel my self needing to detach a little bit from that, you know, in the upcoming weeks.
 And that's going to be something that I'm going to really have to consider because - especially for children, right?

 Like - and I think that's the, you know, 7:30 bedtime is - at least, my son is guaranteed a good 10 hours, where he doesn't even have to think about it.
 It's not on the table.
 So incorporating into our life where, you know, those - the technology diet that they're calling it, yeah, why not?

 SHAPIRO: But knowing you need to put it down is sometimes easier than actually putting it down.

 SHAPIRO: Well, that's Janell Burley Hofmann.
 She is a writer and blogger at JanellBurleyHofmann.com.
 She joined us from her home in Sandwich, Massachusetts, to talk about her 18-point smartphone contract that she gave her 13-year-old son, along with the iPhone.
 Janell, thank you so much for talking with us.

 HOFMANN: Thank you for having me.

 SHAPIRO: Tomorrow, Political Junkie Ken Rudin is back with trivia, and newly former Congressman Steve LaTourette on the state of the GOP.
 This is TALK OF THE NATION, from NPR News.
 I'm Ira Shapiro, in Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.